 - Cleaning solution

 Wash your RV thoroughly.
-Any mildew that has gotten a start with be out of control by spring.
+Any mildew that has started to grow with be out of control by spring.
 Wash awnings, wheel wells, tires (street side and undercarriage side), and check all your seals (windows, doors, and anywhere else there are seals.)
 Make sure your RV is completely dry before storing it inside or covering it with a tarp.

-If you can block your tires, or jack the weight from them it will help keep flat spots from developing on your tires.
-Your RV has many moving parts, like bearings that could use lubricating before storing.
-If you store your RV outside consider tire covers.
+If you can block your tires, or jack the weight from them, it will help keep flat spots from developing.
+Your RV has many moving parts, like bearings, that could use lubricating before storing.
+If you store your RV outside, consider tire covers.
 Lighter colored covers keep the tires cooler and help to preserve them longer.

 Check everything for cracks, tears, rust, corrosion, loose connections, or any flaw that can worsen while in storage.
 Fix it now.

 Moisture can accumulate inside your RV when it’s closed up for months.
-Again mold can be deadly, but even when not, it can destroy the interior of your RV.
+Again, mold can be deadly, but even when not, it can destroy the interior of your RV.
 Moisture alone can do its own degree of damage.
-Setting a container or two of Dri-A0Air or Damp Rid, or silica gel should be sufficient.
+Setting a container or two of Dri-Z-Air, Damp Rid, or silica gel should be sufficient.
 Alternatively, you can run a dehumidifier, but that means running an electric appliance, unsupervised except for periodic checks, for several months.

 Mouse-proofing goes beyond just mice but includes keeping any animals, insects, or reptiles from moving into your RV.

 Fill outside holes with brass or aluminum wool.
-It won’t rust away the way steel wool will, and will block the opening.
-You can use a foam insulation material, like Great Stuff™ to fill smaller holes and cracks.
+It won’t rust the way steel wool will, and will block the opening.
+You can use a foam insulation material, like Great Stuff, to fill smaller holes and cracks.

-Make sure your vents are closed tightly, too and that nothing can enter through them or your air conditioner.
+Make sure your vents are closed tightly and that nothing can enter through them or your air conditioner.